jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
 We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears).
 That's why you are so important, Stargazer.
 Your unhappiness is pain, and life uses pain to determine what tools to evolve.

-Winning the game of civilization is winning the game of evolution.
+You need to be free because every time you adapt, modify, tinker with technology to find a better solution, you're helping humanity evolve and improve our chances to win the game of civilization.
+And winning the game of civilization is winning the game of evolution.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.